THE PARIS CONVENTION:

 Main aspects of the Paris Convention – Patents and Industrial Designs:

-• National Treatment: Nationals of signatory countries enjoy reciprocity in treatment which means each national enjoys the same advantages and benefits in all the signatory countries the way they would in their home country.
+• National Treatment: Nationals of signatory countries enjoy reciprocity in treatment which means each national enjoys the same advantages and benefits in all the signatory countries the way he would in his home country.
 Paris Convention ensures equality in Intellectual Property Law to all the nationals of the contracting signatory countries.

 • Unfair Competition: All the signatory countries have to assure protection against Unfair Competition to all the nationals which comprises of practices contrary to honest trade namely, activities creating confusion, false allegations, misleading public.